dustinandrews/InventionHackSharp/README.md

  - Add unit tests that will either help downstream authors, be explanatory code, or both
  - Anything else that makes this a better starting point without making it too complex.

+## Various Provisos, Quid pro quo and Caveats
+ - Projects build .net 4.6.1 binaries.
+ - There is no sound support in the custom Invention binaries as they require a third party library that requires licensing.
+ - "dotnet.exe build" and "dotnet.exe test" must continue to work for pull requests to be accepted.

+## Getting Help
+The primary help channel is [r/roguelikedev](https://www.reddit.com/r/roguelikedev/).
+Use the [announcement thread](https://www.reddit.com/r/roguelikedev/comments/ds3n8y/inventionhacksharp_the_basic_windows_c_roguelike/) or tag u/madsciencestache.
+For Invention help the Invention channel on the [Pathos](https://pathos.azurewebsites.net/) Lounge discord is a good place or tag u/callanh on Reddit.

 ## TODO:

  - Consider changing the MegaDungeon namespaces.
 (MegaDungeon is my own fork where I will develop my unique game.)
+ - Remove NumSharp since it's incomplete and much slower for this use than plain C#.

 ## Backstory
 After stumbling on [Pathos](https://pathos.azurewebsites.net/) the Nethack Reboot I learned that the author, Callan Hodgskin, built it on top of a code-first API capable of building for Windows, iOS, Android and Linux.
 I checked out the API and found it to be excellent.
 It re-ignited my desire to create a roguelike.
 I also want to promote Invention as a platform, so I created this repository as a basic starting point for roguelike developers who want to program in C#.